OCIA

 Where to start?

-Many adults entering the Catholic Church, or those just thinking about it, follow a process known as RCIA – the Rite of Christian Initiation of Adults.
-The RCIA process has several distinct stages.
+Many adults entering the Catholic Church, or those just thinking about it, follow a process known as OCIA – the Order of Christian Initiation of Adults.
+The OCIA process has several distinct stages.

 • Inquiry: the initial period before you decide to enter the Catholic Church.
 You’re asking questions and checking it out, but aren’t yet ready to commit.